HeatherRemacle/exchangelabops/plays/play3.md

 - Select Agile when:
   - The intended solution is large
   - The solution can be a collection of many different projects
-  - Working within a Time & Materials contract
+  - Working within a time and materials contract
   - Requirements are expected to change over time
   - Product Owners are embedded in a team and prepare requirements daily
   - Projects do not have a Project Manager as all team members co-manage the project